-Emory University is a campus with natural beauty, open spaces, trees and plant life.
-In fact, Emory’s campus includes some of the most biodiverse forest inside Atlanta’s I-285 perimeter and has long been considered “a campus in a forest.”
-A 2016 study of higher education institutions ranked Emory as number one in the U.S. among 103 research universities for “greenness of campus,” and linked this attribute to student higher student retention rates.
+Emory’s campus includes some of the most biodiverse forest inside Atlanta’s I-285 perimeter and has long been considered “a campus in a forest.”
+A 2016 study of higher education institutions ranked Emory fifth in the U.S. among 103 research universities for “greenness of campus,” and linked this attribute to higher student satisfaction rates.
 Emory’s long history of land stewardship continues with progressive goals and strategies that utilize new and emerging technologies.

-- In 2014, Emory University was the first campus in the nation to adopt a pollinator protection plan, which bans the use of neonicotinoids – a group of pesticides contributing to declines in pollinator species.
+- In 2014, Emory University became the first campus in the nation to adopt a comprehensive pollinator protection plan, which bans the use of neonicotinoids – a group of pesticides contributing to decline in pollinator species.

 - Almost half of Emory’s campus is protected land.
-Stream buffers and forests on campus have unique ecological values and contribute to campus identity and quality of life.
+Streambank buffers and forests on campus have unique ecological values and contribute to campus identity and quality of life.

 - Through its Forest Management Plan, Emory is committed to restoring and maintaining the connectivity of its forests within the context of the Georgia Piedmont origins.

-- Emory building design guidelines include strategies for reducing heat island effect, reducing the use of potable water for landscaping irrigation, planting native drought-tolerant plant species, reducing impervious surfaces, increasing on-site infiltration, reducing or eliminating contaminants from runoff, and stormwater harvesting.
+- Emory’s building design guidelines include strategies for reducing heat island effect, reducing the use of potable water for landscaping irrigation, planting native drought-tolerant plant species, reducing impervious surfaces, increasing on-site infiltration, reducing, or eliminating contaminants from runoff, and stormwater harvesting.

-Caring for and improving the outdoor spaces that we all need to be happy and healthy is a priority for Emory University.
+Caring for and improving the bio-diverse environments and species that we all need to be happy and healthy is a priority for Emory University.
 By 2025, Emory will: